astegmaier/swc-decorators-test/README.md

 # SWC Decorators Test

-This repo contains a reproduction of an issues with the way SWC currently transpiles typescript decorators.
+This repo contains a reproduction of [an issue](https://github.com/swc-project/swc/issues/2655) with the way SWC currently transpiles typescript decorators.

 ## Simple Repro Steps